Pushing Daisies: Music

 The show contains original music composed and arranged by Jim Dooley.
-The first six minutes of the series pilot, "Pie-lette" were composed by Blake Neely.
-Dooley describes the musical score as having an Amélie type of sound (Yann Tiersen), which is a "wide-angled, adult fairy tale, with a narrator and this super-real world."
+The first six minutes of the series pilot, "Pie-lette", were composed by Blake Neely.
+Dooley describes the musical score as having an Amélie type of sound (Yann Tiersen), which is a "wide-angled, adult fairy tale, with a narrator and this super-real world".
 It was announced on Jim Dooley's website that the soundtrack of the first season was originally to be released by Varèse Sarabande on October 21, 2008, but was delayed until December 23, 2008, with the album available in the iTunes Store on December 10, 2008.
 A soundtrack for the second season was released on April 5, 2011, also composed by Jim Dooley and released by Varèse Sarabande.

 Both Kristin Chenoweth and Ellen Greene have backgrounds in musical theater, and have performed musical numbers in some episodes.
-In "Dummy", Chenoweth sang "Hopelessly Devoted to You" from the movie musical Grease.
-In "Pigeon", Chenoweth and Greene harmonized on the They Might Be Giants hit, "Birdhouse in Your Soul".
-Also in "Smell of Success", Greene sang "Morning Has Broken".
+In "Dummy", Chenoweth sings "Hopelessly Devoted to You" from the movie musical Grease.
+In "Pigeon", Chenoweth and Greene harmonize on the They Might Be Giants hit "Birdhouse in Your Soul".
+Also, in "Smell of Success", Greene sings "Morning Has Broken".
 Chenoweth asked to sing "Eternal Flame" in an episode, which Bryan Fuller agreed to accommodate.
-The song was sung in "Comfort Food".
-She performed a cover of Lionel Richie's "Hello" in "Window Dressed to Kill".
+The song is sung in "Comfort Food".
+She performs a cover of Lionel Richie's "Hello" in "Window Dressed to Kill".